ThaMaster/2d-game-idea/README.md

 - **General Game:** Create a starting screen.
 - **General Game:** Create the player stats screen which displays all kinds of stats.
 - **General Game:** Create the equipment screen where different types of equipable gear is placed, does not need to change appearence of player yet.
-- **General Game:** Create the inventory screen where different items can be stored, toggled with *Tab*.
 - **General Game:** Make the environemnt tiles have multiple layers such as a base terrain layer, detail layer, and more.
 - **General Game:** Fix the scaling of the tilemap.
 - **General Game:** Make it possible to save the character and all the gear that is in inventory/equipped.